saad548/f5/BULK_UPLOAD_GUIDE.md

 ## ✅ Benefits

 1. **Upload Once**: All 26 voices uploaded in one request
-2. **Rich Metadata**: Gender, age, accent, category, description
+2. **Rich Metadata**: Gender, age, accent, category, use_case, description
-3. **Smart Filtering**: Filter by any metadata field
+3. **Smart Filtering**: Filter by any metadata field (including use_case)
 4. **Professional UX**: Display detailed voice info
 5. **Easy Management**: Metadata stored as JSON files

 ## 🎨 Voice Discovery

 Your frontend can now:
-- 🔍 Filter voices by characteristics
+- 🔍 Filter voices by characteristics (gender, age, accent, use_case)
 - 📊 Show voice statistics
-- 🎯 Recommend voices based on use case
+- 🎯 Recommend voices based on use case (informative, conversational, narrative)
 - 🏷️ Tag and categorize voices
-- 📈 Sort by duration, accent, etc.
+- 📈 Sort by duration, accent, use_case, etc.

 Perfect for a professional voice selection UI! 🚀